open-telemetry/oteps/text/0156-columnar-encoding.md

 on modern hardware like CPUs and GPUs.
 As demonstrated by our [benchmark](https://github.com/lquerel/otel-multivariate-time-series/blob/main/README2.md) leveraging Apache Arrow will give us access to a mature solution optimized for our exact need as well as a broader ecosystem.
 Efficient implementation of Apache Arrow exists for most of the languages (Java, Go, C++, Rust, ...).
 Connectors with Apache Arrow buffer exist for well-known file format (e.g. Parquet) and for well-known backend (e.g. BigQuery).
+By reusing this existing infrastructure, we accelerate the development of the Open Telemetry protocol while expanding its field of application.

 ## Trade-offs and mitigations